victoriacheng15/mehub/src/content/blog/a-simple-guide-to-setting-up-and-deploying-node-with-typescript.md

 });
 ```

 You could run a simple server with the code above.
 If you feel adventurous, I have written a simple timestamp app that converts today's date to `Unix` and `UTC` format with MVC.
-Feel free to copy the code from [here](https://github.com/victoriacheng15/ts-node-demo) or clone the repo.
+Feel free to copy the code from [this GitHub repo](https://github.com/victoriacheng15/ts-node-demo) or clone the repo.

 ## How to run locally?